-- 1. Architectural Style: The architectural style, detail, and proportions of structures shall be consistent with the Districts' period buildings.
-(See Appendices 1, 2, and 3) - 2.
+- 1. Architectural Style: The architectural style, detail, and proportions of structures shall be consistent with the Districts' period buildings. - 2.
 Siding: Siding shall be of wood shingles and/or wooden clapboards.
 Clapboards normally shall not be exposed to the weather more than four and one-half (4.5) inches.
 For outbuildings that are not attached, vertical boards or board and batten siding, in addition to any of the above-mentioned materials, may be used.
-Composite material may be considered on a case by case basis. - 3.
+Composite material may be considered on a case-by-case basis. - 3.
 Color: Exterior color shall be consistent with those colors used within the Districts during the 1770-1920 period and those colors on existing buildings within the Districts. - 4.
 Roofs: Roof lines, including overhang, shall be of gable or hip construction.
 Roof pitch necessary to make a building look consonant with the period will vary depending on the type of building proposed and shall be consistent with buildings of the same style built within the Districts during the period.
 Roof surfaces shall be of natural wood, metal (excluding unpainted aluminum), or composition shingles, and of uniform color.
-Roof flashing or snow slides shall match the roofing material in color as closely as possible unless lead or copper is used.
-(See Appendix 4) - 5.
+Roof flashing or snow slides shall match the roofing material in color as closely as possible unless lead or copper is used. - 5.
 Windows: Arrangement of windows shall be compatible with that of period buildings within the Districts.
 Windows are generally the same size and type on the same floor level and generally symmetrical depending on the type of structure.
 If varying in size, they are generally larger on the lower level of the building.
-Windows shall be small-paned and shall have proportions similar to those existing in period buildings within the Districts.
+Windows shall have proportions similar to those existing in period buildings within the Districts.
 Permanent muntins are required.
 Wood and glass windows are preferred.
-Composite material may be considered on a case by case basis.
-Storm windows of aluminum or other metals are acceptable provided they are white anodized or painted the same color as the window trim.
-(See Appendix 5) - 6.
+Composite material may be considered on a case-by-case basis.
+Storm windows of aluminum or other metals are acceptable provided they are white anodized or painted the same color as the window trim. - 6.
 Shutters: Shutters shall be wooden and of the period, and of the proper size and placement.
 Removal of shutters is permissible.
-Composite material may be considered on a case by case basis.
+Composite material may be considered on a case-by-case basis.